Urethral Stricture (cont.)

 - Find a local Urologist in your town

-What are the symptoms of urethral stricture?
+What are the symptoms and signs of urethral stricture?

 Symptoms of urethral stricture can range from no symptoms at all (asymptomatic), to mild discomfort, to complete urinary retention (inability to urinate).